 These new analytic tools are available today to facility teams.
 Taking this one step further, ‘managed services’ give facilities additional power management expertise they may not have in house.
 Basic service levels can include reliability and efficiency improvements.
 More advanced options may include energy contract optimization and energy sustainability measures, including help achieving ISO50001 energy management certification and LEED ratings.

-In this blog post series, we’ve seen how new, smarter power distribution systems are giving facility and maintenance teams more insight and control.
-Digitization, connectivity, and advanced analytics have converged to improve asset management, reliability, operational efficiency, and sustainability.
+In this blog post series, we’ve seen how new, connected power distribution systems are giving facility and maintenance teams more insight and control.
+Digitization, connectivity, and advanced analytics have converged to improve asset management, power reliability, operational efficiency, and sustainability.
 Facility performance can be pushed further by integrating power and building management systems.
 And cloud-based apps can act as a services enabler, extending expertise and support without the need to increase in-house staffing.

-You can see how smart power distribution is at the core of a smart building or campus.
+You can see how connected power distribution is at the core of a smart building or campus.
 Smart buildings and districts are also contributing to a flexible and sustainable grid ecosystem through demand-side energy integration.

-For more information on how new technologies are making it simpler to improve efficiency, reliability, and maintenance, visit the EcoStruxure™ Power solutions page and download our white paper, “Bringing critical power distribution out of the dark and into a safer, more reliable, and efficient future.”
+For more information on how new technologies are making it simpler to improve efficiency, power reliability, and maintenance, visit the EcoStruxure™ Power solutions page and download our white paper, “Bringing critical power distribution out of the dark and into a safer, more reliable, and efficient future.”